Contact clerking team

 David accepts appointments as an arbitrator, mediator or early neutral evaluator both domestically and internationally and is available to conduct independent inquiries or chair disciplinary proceedings within corporate and/or public, sporting, educational or similar bodies.

-Until his retirement, David was a "highly respected" first instance High Court judge (the Supreme Court in Mandalia v SSHD [2015] UKSC 59).
+David was described by the Supreme Court as a "highly respected" first instance High Court judge (in Mandalia v SSHD [2015] UKSC 59).
 He presided over a number of high profile cases and dealt with a wide spectrum of disputes, including commercial and employment matters, education, sporting and leisure-related cases, planning and public law cases (many involving human rights issues) and significant clinical and other professional negligence and personal injury cases.
 He case-managed and tried substantial multi-party litigation and engaged in significant fact-finding exercises in many cases.

 Prior to his appointment as a judge in 2007, he had a distinguished career at the Bar with a broad common law practice, but specialising in professional negligence and general commercial matters.
 As a QC, he represented a kick-boxer in a damages claim and at one stage in his career at the Bar was standing counsel to the British Horse Society.
 He has wide sporting interests, with cricket, golf, rugby and athletics predominating.
 He has been a Fellow of the Chartered Institute of Arbitrators since 1992 and is a member of the LCIA and the ICC.
 He is also a member of the Court of the Worshipful Company of Arbitrators, a member of the Sport Resolutions Panel of Arbitrators and Mediators and a member of the Disciplinary Panel of the Premier League Judicial Panel.

 Prior to becoming a full-time judge, he was a CEDR-trained mediator and acted as a mediator in a wide variety of cases and was widely praised for his style and effectiveness as a mediator.
-He is a CMC registered mediator.
+He is a Fellow of the Civil Mediation Council (‘CMC’) and a registered CMC mediator.
 Through CEDR he is a Complaints Commissioner for the Intercontinental Exchange.

 His interest in and identification with dispute resolution began with the publication in 1980 of the 1st edition of 'The Law and Practice of Compromise', now known as 'Foskett on Compromise'.
 This book is seen as the primary reference point for all issues concerning settlement and is used by practitioners and judges both in the UK and in other common law jurisdictions across the world.
-The ninth edition was published this year.
+The ninth edition was published in 2020 and the 10th edition is anticipated in 2024.
+The 9th edition has been deposited with the UNCITRAL Law Library and is listed in the Library’s On-line public access catalogue (OPAC).
+It was said at the time that “this important publication will also be cited in the ‘Bibliography of recent writings related to the work of UNCITRAL’, to be issued for the 54th UNCITRAL session in 2021.”

 He was Treasurer of Gray's Inn in 2018, chaired its regular meetings of Benchers, and chaired its Management Committee in 2009.
 As Treasurer, he visited Singapore, Hong Kong and South Carolina in 2018 and gave various lectures to practitioners and the judiciary including one entitled 'Dispute Resolution in the 21st Century', reflecting in particular on the roles of arbitration and mediation in the current climate.
 He visited the Law Department of the Nelson Mandela University in Port Elizabeth, South Africa, in 2019 having also visited the Law Department of the University of South Carolina in 2018.
 He attended the Inter-Pacific Bar Association Conference in Singapore in April 2019 and gave presentations in relation to international arbitration and mediated international disputes in Kuala Lumpur.
 On 24 June 2019, he spoke to members of the New Mexico First Judicial Bar Association in Santa Fe, New Mexico on a number of contemporary issues in the field of dispute resolution, particularly in mediation and arbitration, both domestically and internationally.
-On 19 July, he spoke to the Executive LLM students at King's College London on 'The Singapore Convention' and to the LLM students at Queen Mary College, London, in October 2019.
+He has given lectures to LLM students from King’s College London and Queen Mary College.

-He is currently chairing the independent panel (www.foskettpanel.com), which will reassess the direct and consequential losses suffered by victims of the fraud at HBOS Reading, in line with the recommendations in the Cranston Review led by Sir Ross Cranston.
+Since April 2020 he has been chairing the independent panel (www.foskettpanel.com), which is reassessing the direct and consequential losses suffered by victims of the fraud at HBOS Reading in line with the recommendations in the Cranston Review led by Sir Ross Cranston.